Nicsims98/Career_mentor_bot/README.md

    - Upload a resume to receive:
    - Skill gaps for target roles: Basic improvement tips (e.g., adding action verbs or quantifying achievements).
    - Save Progress/History: Enable users to save their profile and revisit recommendations or chat history.
+4. Expand roadmap steps to include more detailed suggestions.
+5. Incorporate gamification elements for user engagement.

+## Team 👩‍💻👨‍💻
+- **Nic:** AI integration and Flask API development.
+- **Ewa:** Frontend development and design.
+- **Sab:** Backend development and database management.
+- **Vee:** Web scraping for internships and LinkedIn profiles.

+---

+Thank you for checking out the VSNE Career Mentor Bot! 🌈 If you have any questions or feedback, please feel free to reach out.
+Let’s help you take the next step in your career journey! 💼✨